 Notes

 - Be sure to use a large or medium pan for this recipe.
 Do not use a small saucepan.
 When you add the baking soda, the mixture foams a lot and at least triples in size for a few minutes.
-Overflowing syrup is the worst.
+Using a large pan prevents it from overflowing.

 I have separation anxiety!
 I'm not sure what went wrong but the butter separated after it started to cool and there's a weird texture in my mouth.
 I may try again someday because I love the idea of it and the overall flavor was good.
 This is when you wish your momma was still around to ask.